acshulyak/mysql_tpch/README.md

 # Ditto for supplier, region, partsupp, part, orders, lineitem, customer
 ```

-##Perf Scripts Setup
-From the root directory, cd into the perf directory

 If you still have issues running the queries, please take a look at "mysql_stuff" in the root directory.

 #Run